Policy Number: B13

 gross mismanagement of College or public resources; and

 substantial and specific danger to the environment or public health, safety, or the environment.

 The procedure established by this policy is to be used where no other College policy or procedure is available for that purpose.

 This policy applies to all College community members, including:

-- students, volunteers, visiting scholars and any other persons while they are acting on behalf of or at the request of the College; or
+students, volunteers, visiting scholars and any other persons while they are acting on behalf of or at the request of the College; and

 “Whistle blowing” means the reporting of information by a College community member that is evidence of serious wrongdoing.
 Whistle blowing is not raising individual concerns, appeals, complaints, grievances, or issues associated with matters such as, but not limited to: academic appeals, student or employee conduct or harassment, discrimination, accessibility, copyright, intellectual property, individual health or safety, management or employee performance, or provisions contained in collective agreements or legal statute, where other resolution processes exist.